-There are basic eligibility requirements (subject to change) that students normally must meet in order to qualify for assistance under the British Columbia Student Assistance Program (SABC).
+There are basic eligibility requirements (subject to change) that students normally must meet in order to qualify for the Student Aid British Columbia (SABC) Assistance program.
 Only SABC can make the determination about a student's eligibility for student assistance.
 Students must be eligible for Canada Student Loan funding in order to be eligible for provincial funding.
 Only government student assistance officials can make determination about a student's eligibility.
-Student eligibility requirements (subject to change) for B.C.
-Student Aid include:
+The basic SABC eligibility requirements include:

-- Graduated Grade 12 or GED 12; - Be a Canadian citizen, or permanent resident of Canada with a valid IMM1000; - Have a valid Canadian Social Insurance Number; - Be a resident of British Columbia as defined by SABC; - Be pursuing full-time studies as their primary occupation; - Not be in default of previous student loans or restricted from receiving assistance due to an audit, or other reasons; - Not be incarcerated or have an outstanding warrant for arrest; - Be able to demonstrate financial need based on a moderate standard of living as determined by federal criteria; - Maintain enrollment and attendance in at least 60 percent of a full course load at all times; - Attain satisfactory scholastic standing in each period of post-secondary study by successfully completing at least 60 percent of a full course load, for each study period a student receives student financial assistance and/or interest-free status; - Attend a provincially designated school as defined by the SABC.
+- Be a Canadian citizen, or permanent resident of Canada with a valid IMM1000 or IMM5292; - Have a valid Canadian social insurance number; - Be a resident of British Columbia as defined by SABC; - Be pursuing full-time studies as their primary occupation; - Not be in default of previous student loans or restricted from receiving assistance due to an audit, or other reasons; - Not be incarcerated or have an outstanding warrant for arrest; - Be able to demonstrate financial need based on a moderate standard of living as determined by federal criteria; - Maintain enrollment and attendance in at least 60 percent of a full course load at all times; - Attain satisfactory scholastic standing in each period of post-secondary study by successfully completing at least 60 percent of a full course load, for each study period a student receives student financial assistance and/or interest-free status; - Attend a provincially designated College as defined by the SABC.